-File Configuration fields: nlnetType Description: Select the desired protocol type.
+File Configuration fields: nInetType Description: Select the desired protocol type.
 IPv4 and IPv6 are available.
 The IPv6 protocol needs to be properly installed in order to be used.
 Note that one Service can only handle IPv4 or IPv6, so if you want to use both protocols, you will need to create two separate services.

+File nListenPort

+Configuration

+fields:

-File Configuration fields: nListenPort Description: Specify the listener port here.
+Description: Specify the listener port here.